 Renewable energy resource costs have been falling, while BPA pricing has been slowly rising.
 The point at which they cross is called Grid Parity.
+In other words, Grid Parity is the point at which an emerging technology becomes economically viable.
+At that point, the emerging technology has increasing cost savings compared to the legacy technology (see slide below).

-Once a resource is at grid parity, or better, it can be added in to the energy portfolio to replace or moderate the cost of legacy energy sources.
+Once a resource is at grid parity or better, it can be added into the energy portfolio to replace or moderate the cost of legacy energy sources.
 When evaluating renewable resources, there are two factors that tend to drive economic viability: